Search

 Credits

-The clinical education of Level I fieldwork is to introduce students to the fieldwork experience, to apply knowledge to practice, and to develop an understanding of the needs of clients.
-Level I fieldwork shall be integral to the program’s curriculum design and include experiences designed to enrich didactic coursework through directed observation and participation in selected aspects of the occupational therapy process.
-The focus of these experiences is not intended for the student to be independent in performance.
-Qualified personnel for supervised Level I fieldwork include but are not limited to, occupational therapists, psychologists, physician assistants, teachers, social workers, nurses, and physical therapists.
+The educational exposure of Level I fieldwork is to introduce the students to the fieldwork experience, apply knowledge to practice, and develop an understanding of the needs of clients.
+Level I fieldwork is integral to the program’s curriculum design and include experiences designed to enrich didactic coursework through directed observation and participation in selected aspects of the occupational therapy process.
+In addition to the educational exposure to fieldwork, this course will include discussions and preparatory activities to increase the students’ participation in Level I and Level II fieldwork experiences.
+Throughout the course, the students engage in professional interactions with community members (healthcare providers and clients) to increase professional behaviors.
+The focus of these experiences is not intended for the students to be independent in performance.
+Qualified personnel for supervised Level I fieldwork include but are not limited to, occupational therapists and assistants, psychologists, physician assistants, teachers, social workers, optometrists, nurses, and physical therapists.

 Program Accreditation

-Accreditation: The entry-level Doctor of Occupational Therapy program at Rocky Mountain University has been granted Candidacy Status by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929.
+Accreditation: The entry-level Doctor of Occupational Therapy program at Rocky Mountain University has been granted Candidacy Status by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 7501 Wisconsin Avenue, Suite 510E Bethesda, MD 20814.
 ACOTE’s telephone number c/o AOTA is (301) 652-AOTA and its web address is www.acoteonline.org.

 The program must have a pre-accreditation review, complete an on-site evaluation, and be granted Accreditation Status before its graduates will be eligible to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT®).
 After successful completion of this exam, the individual will be an Occupational Therapist, Registered (OTR).
 In addition, all states require licensure in order to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.